AnkS4/CarND-LaneLines-P1/README.md

 To identify the lane lines I did the following steps:

-1. Made a copy of the image
+* Made a copy of the image
-1. Converted the image to grayscale.
+* Converted the image to grayscale.
-2. Applied image smoothing to gray image by GaussianBlur.
+* Applied image smoothing to gray image by GaussianBlur.
-3. Then, applied Canny Edge detection on blurred image.
+* Then, applied Canny Edge detection on blurred image.
-4. Identified region of interest.
+* Identified region of interest.
-5. Masked the canny output image in region of interest.
+* Masked the canny output image in region of interest.
-6. Applied Hough Transform to masked image.
+* Applied Hough Transform to masked image.
-7. To make the lines semi-transparent, used addWeighted() function & drawn it over the original image.
+* To make the lines semi-transparent, used addWeighted() function & drawn it over the original image.
-8. Modified draw_lines() to extrapolate the line segments.
+* Modified draw_lines() to extrapolate the line segments.
+* Imposed Detected Lanes on the Original Image

 (1) Original Image | (2) Gray Image
 :-------------------------:|:-------------------------: